The Top 10 Bone-Healthy Foods that Have More Iron Than Meat

 6. Red Kidney Beans *

-Savers know that the Save Our Bones Program is based on the premise of an 80/20 pH balance.
+Savers know that the Osteoporosis Reversal Program is based on the premise of an 80/20 pH balance.
 While it’s important to note that red kidney beans are acidifying, they are a Foundation Food that because they offer a large variety of important nutrients.

 Red Kidney beans are packed with iron.
 In fact, kidney beans contain close to 4 mg of iron per cup!
 Like all legumes, they contain an iron inhibitor called phytic acid, which has been shown to impair iron absorption.12 However, there are several preparation strategies to help reduce the effects of phytic acid in kidney beans, thus unlocking their iron.
 For example, soaking kidney beans overnight reduces the phytic acid.13